László Bénes

-László Bénes (born 9 September 1997) is a Slovak professional footballer who plays as a midfielder for Süper Lig club Kayserispor on loan from Union Berlin and the Slovakia national team.
+László Bénes (born 9 September 1997) is a Slovak professional footballer who plays as a midfielder for Belgian Pro League club Gent and the Slovakia national team.

 Early life

 Bénes was born in Dunajská Streda (a predominantly ethnic Hungarian town) in Slovakia to an ethnic Hungarian family.
 He has a younger brother named Krisztián, who plays football on an amateur level in Slovak lower divisions.

 Club career

 Bénes first began with GBS Šamorín in 2007, before moving to DAC Dunajská Streda.
 He left DAC Dunajská Streda in 2011 to play for Hungarian team ETO Győr.
 He made one senior appearance for the club, a 2–0 win over Budapest Honvéd on 6 December 2014.
 He was offered a new contract by ETO Győr in 2015, but rejected it as his release clause was too high, so on 6 February 2015, Bénes signed a three-year deal with Fortuna Liga side MŠK Žilina.

 On 1 July 2016, he joined Bundesliga club Borussia Mönchengladbach.

 On 28 January 2019, Bénes moved to 2.
 Bundesliga side Holstein Kiel for the second half of the season.
 He debuted in an away match against 1.
 FC Heidenheim, coming on as a substitute for Jonas Meffert in the 68th minute of the match.